brucemack/brucemack.github.io/ampersand/index.md

 the "Send CTCSS/DCS During Telemetry" option is on, the CTCSS/DCS encoder is turned on in normal mode.
 * Any conference/telemetry received is pushed onto the back of the appropriate delay line.
-* Any audio on the conference/telemetry delay lines is popped, mixed (as needed), and sent to the radio.
+* Any audio on the conference or telemetry delay lines is popped, mixed (as needed), and sent to the radio.
 * Once both delay lines are completely empty:
   - If the last audio sent to the radio included any audio from the conference delay line we enter the courtesy state.
   - If the last audio sent to the radio came from the telemetry delay line we jump to the chicken state.
 There is no need to create a courtesy tone or hang interval following machine-generated traffic.

 While in Courtesy State: